-According to Business Dictionary, quality can be defined as “the totality of features and characteristics of a product or service that bears its ability to satisfy stated or implied needs.”
-In the case of translation, quality could be defined as the success of the translation in accurately capturing and conveying the information and the intent of the source document.
+According to the International Organization for Standardization (ISO), quality can be defined as “the totality of features and characteristics of a product or service that bears its ability to satisfy stated or implied needs.”
+In the case of translation, quality can be defined as the success of the translation in accurately capturing and conveying the information and intent of the source document.

-Two Examples of Process-Oriented Translation Quality Standards
+Two Examples of ISO Quality Standards

-Vertical-Specific Translation Quality Standards: A Medical Example
+Industry-Specific Translation Quality Standards: A Medical Example